Core Concepts

 Workspace Drivers - Pick your own DB / Auth / Mail / …

-Drivers are a way to abstract away the specific implementation of a feature, like a database or authentication system.
+Drivers are a way to abstract away the specific implementation of e.g. your specific database, storage or authentication system.
 This allows you to switch between different implementations without changing the rest of your code.

-Typically, drivers are class based.
-However, we've found a different way of providing a familiar interface, while still providing a familiar way of working.
+Typically, drivers are class based, and often back-end only.
+However, we’ve found a different way of providing a familiar interface, while still providing a familiar way of working that works across front and back-end lines.

 The key is defining drivers as workspace packages: